johotpocket/blog-project/README.md

 - index.js is what our html page renders

+- using gomockingbird, we created a rough wireframe for what we want the site to look like.

+- our blog page should have submit functionality, as well as as a comments section

 ___

 We'll Be following an IRL path of sticky notes for our worklog.
 We will be attempting to avoid: